o7-Fire/Roblox-4/lf-prototype/README.md

 5. it will strart playing the video
 \
 here prerendered video if you dont feel like rendering your own video\
+put these in /workspace/frames/ in your executor folder\
+\
 https://cdn.discordapp.com/attachments/871597817632792607/874286226608377866/hax.txt
 https://cdn.discordapp.com/attachments/871597817632792607/874286276004691968/mario1.txt
 https://cdn.discordapp.com/attachments/871597817632792607/874286293000003714/rickroll2.txt